WWE Talent Cut Tracker: Former WWE Champion included in latest cuts - Pro Wrestling Dot Net

 -Xyon Quinn

-Powell’s POV: I will update this page if there are additional releases.
+Powell’s POV: Wagner was added to the list since our last update.
 Credit to Mike Johnson of PWInsider.com or Sean Ross Sapp of Fightful.com reporting the talent cuts.

 Thank you @wwe Thank you @TripleH Thank you #WWEunivers pic.twitter.com/mxijCaHNGB